 With the release of Apple’s new iOS 14.5 update, however, the way you collect and use data on Apple devices is likely to change.
 Here’s how.

-While Apple’s prior iOS updates focused on fixing bugs and improving the UI, the new iOS 14.5 release will go a step further.
+While Apple’s prior iOS updates focused on fixing bugs and improving the UI, the new Apple iOS 14.5 Release will go a step further.
 It contains a new privacy feature known as App Tracking Transparency (ATT).
 According to Apple, this feature requires advertisers on mobile apps to gain permission from users to access their data and track their activity.

 For many users of Apple devices, this new privacy update may seem like a long-awaited milestone in data privacy since it gives them control and security over how their personal information is used on mobile apps.
 It may also offer users relief from targeted ads that may be considered intrusive or overkill when they use social media platforms like Facebook and other social media applications.